zwets/hAMRonization_workflow/README.md

 All further dependencies will be installed via conda on execution.

-If you want to run `DeepARG` you need to have a working `singularity` install on your system and invoke `--use-singularity --singularity-args "-B $PWD:/data"` when running snakemake (otherwise comment out this input to the cleanup rule in the `Snakefile`).
+If you want to run `DeepARG` you need to have a working `singularity` install on your system (`sudo apt install singularity-container`), and invoke `--use-singularity --singularity-args "-B $PWD:/data"` when running snakemake.

 ## Running

 To execute the pipeline, navigate to the cloned repository, edit the config (`config/config.yaml`) and input details (`config/isolate_list.txt`) for your purposes.
-Execute the following substitution the value for `--jobs` as needed:
+Execute the following, substituting a value for `--jobs` as needed:

 `snakemake --configfile config/config.yaml --use-conda --conda-frontend mamba --jobs 2 --use-singularity --singularity-args "-B $PWD:/data"`

+If you get the error _"libmamba: non-conda folder exists at prefix"_, omit `--conda-frontend mamba`.

 Testing
 -------